-Other factors that may impact an SEO agency’s pricing is years in business, the level of expertise of the staff, access to different specializations, the ongoing education and training to stay on top of search engine changes, and more.
+Other factors that may impact an SEO agency’s pricing are years in business, the level of expertise of the staff, access to different specializations, ongoing education and training to stay on top of search engine changes, and more.

-According to Rand’s survey data, the majority of SEO agencies charged a monthly retainer, while hourly rate and fixed project-based fees came in second:
+According to Rand’s survey data, the majority of SEO agencies charged a monthly retainer, while hourly rates and fixed project-based fees came in second:

 The same goes for SEO consultants:

 Comparing SEO vendors can be tricky.
 There is no set of agreed-upon “standards” for service and measurement of performance.
 This can confuse the potential client about what they are supposed to be buying.

 It can be easy to get wrapped up in price comparison shopping as you’re looking for the right provider.
 But as you can see, there are several factors that impact SEO pricing.

 When looking for the perfect fit, the top-level items you should consider include:

 - The ethics of the company and whether they follow search engine guidelines

 - Their level of expertise, including years in practice, reputation, skill sets, and knowledge

 - The services offered, and if you’re looking for specialists or a more varied digital marketing program